 Creative and Mixed Systems

-For instance, this aquaponics system using a bathtub for the fish tank, an NFT channel to grow some veggies, a tiny growbed at the back that doubles as the filter and a large wicking tower in the middle, that is growing the strawberries.
+For instance, this aquaponics system (pictured) uses a bathtub for the fish tank, an NFT channel to grow some veggies, a tiny grow bed at the back that doubles as the filter and a large wicking tower in the middle that grows the strawberries.

-This aquaponics system mixes design elements, ensuring that I still have all of the key components for filtration, and it didn't cost me a thing.
+This small aquaponics setup mixes design elements, ensuring that I still have all of the key components for filtration, and it didn't cost me a thing.

 Check out this video to see the different aquaponics designs in action!

-The type of veggie growing system you choose depends on what you want to grow.
+• Consider what you want to grow: The type of veggie growing system you choose for your small-scale aquaponics system will depend on the plants you want to cultivate.

-Big, heavy plants can topple over in DWC and NFT systems, though these setups are cheaper to buy and make.
+• Big, heavy plants: These can topple over in a deep water culture system (DWC) and NFT systems, though these setups are cheaper to build and maintain.

 Starting small with aquaponics is a fantastic way to get your feet wet (pun intended!) and learn the ropes without a significant investment.
 Happy harvesting!